-To become a Class A Volunteer (18 years old and older)
+To become a Class A Volunteer

-- 1. Complete a Class A Volunteer Application.
-This allows SOIA to run a criminal and sex offender background check using a national vendor First Advantage - a.
-Driver's License ONLY need front side - 2.
-Complete the Protective Behavior Training and quiz online or request a printed copy from the State Office.
+- 1. Complete the Class A Volunteer Application online - 2.
+Complete the background check online at Sterling Volunteers - 3.
+Complete the Protective Behavior Training and guiz online or request a printed copy from the State Office.
 Both you and SOIA will receive a confirmation email.
 If you requested a printed copy of the quiz, return it to the State Office by mail or email to classa@soiowa.org - a.
 Open the Special Olympics Learning Portal - b.
 Create Login - c.
 Learning Area Select Protective Behaviors - d.
-Region SO North America and choose "lowa" in the drop down - 3.
+Region SO North America and choose "lowa" in the drop down - 4.
 Submit a color photo, passport quality.
 The easiest way to submit a photo is to email to classa@soiowa.org.
 Please make sure it is not blurry or black and white and is appropriate for all to see.
-Your driver's license photo is not allowed to be used as your colored photo.
 If you prefer, you may mail a photo to the SOIA State Office.
-Your photo will be returned with your credential - Read the Coach/Chaperone/Unified Sport Partner Code of Conduct (found in Section 9 GENERAL FORMS) and check the box on the Class A Volunteer Application form
+Your photo will be returned with your credential - 5.
+Read the Coach Code of Conduct